b1tsized/vault-tutorial/creating-and-accessing-secrets/README.md

 14. Add a path and enter a a secret and value

-	_In this tutorial I'm going to use path secret wtih whatisit and thisisav1secret for my kv pair_
+	_In this tutorial I'm going to use path secret with whatisit and thisisav1secret for my kv pair_

 ## Accessing secrets from a remote machine